Tixkokob Municipality

-Tixkokob Municipality (In the Yucatec Maya Language: “Place of the poisonous snakes”) is one of the 106 subdivisions of the State of Yucatán in Mexico.
+Tixkokob Municipality (In the Yucatec Maya Language: “Place of the poisonous snakes”) is a municipality in the Mexican state of Yucatán.
 Its municipal seat is located in the City of Tixkokob.
 The town of Tixkokob is famous within the area for high quality hammock weaving.
 The municipality made up largely of working class communities.

 Location

 Tixkokob is located in the center of the Yucatán henequen zone, about 24 miles east of the city of Merida, capital of the state.
 Tixkokob is about halfway along the road from Merida to Izamal.

 History

 In antiquity, it was part of the province of Ceh-Pech.
 Upon the conquest, it became part of the encomienda system.
 It is referenced in a document dated 1549, indicating 540 indigenous persons affiliated with the encomendero.

 In 1821, Yucatán was declared independent of the Spanish Crown.
 In 1825 the area was part of the Coastal region, with its headquarters in Izamal.
 On 10 April 1843, 500 soldiers under the command of Lieutenant Colonel Francisco Pérez and General Peña y Barragán, defended the Mexican government against separatist Yucatecan forces in Tixkokob.

 In July 1867, Tixkokob was designated as a Villa by the State Congress.
 In 1914, it was elevated to the rank of city, but a few months later demoted again.
 In 1923 the ejido system was put in place and Tixkokob became a free pueblo.